spatie/laravel-uptime-monitor/docs/introduction.md

 If you' not familiar with Laravel, but still want to use this uptime monitor, take a look at the [uptime-monitor-app](https://github.com/spatie/uptime-monitor-app) repo which contains a stand alone version of this package.

+## Looking for a hosted solution?

+If you're looking for a hosted solution, we can highly recommend [Oh Dear](https://ohdear.app).
+This service features monitoring:

+- uptime
+- SSL certificates
+- broken links (Oh Dear will crawl your entire site)
+- mixed content
+- scheduled jobs
+- application health
+- all dns records
+- domain expiration

 ## We have badges!

 <section class="article_badges">